influxdata/docs-v2/content/influxdb/cloud-iox/limit.md

 ---

-The `LIMIT` clause limits the number of rows in the result to a maximum count which is a non-negative integer.
+The `LIMIT` clause limits the number of rows returned by a query to a specified non-negative integer.

 - [Syntax](#syntax)
 - [Examples](#examples)